East Kent hospital baby deaths: Dr Bill Kirkup review to be published

 Dr Kirkup, who met with families affected during the probe, has led several reviews, including chairing the investigation of Morecambe Bay maternity services.

+"This cannot go on.
+We have to address this in a different way.

+"We can't simply respond to each one as if it's a one-off, as if this is the last time this will happen.
+We have to do things differently."

-Nadine Dorries, the former minister for patient safety, announced in February 2020 that the review would be held.
+Nadine Dorries, the former minister for patient safety, announced in February 2020 that the review at East Kent would be held.

 The report was originally intended to be published last month, but was delayed following the death of Queen Elizabeth II.